WalksWithASwagger/bc-ai--ecosystem-map/workflow-guide.md

 ## Overview

 This guide outlines the workflows for maintaining and expanding the BC AI Ecosystem Community Atlas using **Model Context Protocol (MCP) tools exclusively**.
-The research phase has been completed with 325+ organizations documented.
+The research phase has been completed with 355 unique organizations documented and a perfect, duplicate-free database.

-## Current Status: Research Phase Complete ✅
+## Current Status: Perfect Database Quality ✅

-The comprehensive mapping phase is complete with:
+The comprehensive mapping and cleanup phase is complete with:
-- **325+ organizations** documented across all BC regions
+- **355 unique organizations** documented across all BC regions
+- **100% duplicate-free database** through intelligent data merging
-- **7 data sources** integrated and cross-validated
+- **8 data sources** integrated and cross-validated
 - **~80% ecosystem coverage** achieved
-- **Ready for Notion database import**
+- **Production-ready Notion database** with enhanced data quality

 ## MCP-Based Workflow